THE_SHELHAMER_GROUP_LOGO_WHITE-01

 New California AB-38 Fire Disclosure

 Have you heard about the new California AB-38 fire disclosure?
-On and after July 1, 2021, when you sell property that is located in a high or very high fire hazard severity zone you’ll need documentation with a defensible space inspection that complies with Section 4291 of the Public Resources Code or local vegetation management ordinances (check with your local fire department).
+On and after July 1, 2021, when you sell property that is located in a high or very high fire hazard severity zone you’ll need documentation with an L.A defensible space inspection that complies with Section 4291 of the Public Resources Code or local vegetation management ordinances (check with your local fire department).
 This new seller disclosure will pop up on your Natural Hazard Disclosure (NHD) report as an AB-38 Notice.
-In this article, I examine the AB-38 defensible space disclosure for homes in a very high fire hazard severity zone, outline the new California AB-38 Fire Disclosure, Los Angeles annual brush inspection, and the Los Angeles County defensible space compliance certification.
+In this article, I examine the AB-38 defensible space disclosure for homes in a very high fire hazard severity zone, outline the new California AB-38 defensible space fire disclosure, Los Angeles defensible space inspection, the L.A defensible space inspection compliance certification.
+What is AB-38?
+Please continue reading to find out!

 Los Angeles Annual Defensible Brush Inspection AB-38.
-California Firescaping Tips And Insurance Savings
+California Firescaping Tips And Insurance Savings.
+AB-38 fire disclosure

 The new California AB-38 fire disclosure establishes that, as of July 1, 2021, California Civil Code Section 1102.19 requires a seller of real property located in a high or very high fire hazard severity zone to provide the buyer with documentation stating the property is in compliance with defensible space requirements.
 The law allows, that if documentation demonstrating compliance cannot be obtained by the close of escrow, the seller and buyer can enter into a written agreement showing that the buyer agrees to obtain documentation of compliance within one year of the close of escrow.